jaistarx/acl-components/README.md

   npm run pack:release
   ```

-- The library can be installed from the generated `.tgz file`.
+- The library can be installed from the generated `.tgz file inside release directory`.
 Copy the `.tgz file` into the directory containing your `package.json` and run this command

   ```bash
   npm install ./acl-ui-version.tgz